maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 :returns:
-  the marked up title of the window, or ```NULL`` <NULL:CAPS>`_ if none has been set explicitely.
+  the marked up title of the window, or None if none has been set explicitely.
 The returned string is owned by the widget and must not be modified or freed.

 .. versionadded 2.2